 - Dimpling or irritation of the skin of the chest

 - Redness of the chest area or flaky skin of breast or nipples

 - Breast tightness or breast pain or pain in nipples

-- Excretion of watery or other liquid discharge from breast
+- Excretion of watery or other liquid discharge from the breast

 - Breast size disturbance